-Behaviours that care staff may find challenging are usually due to inability of people to communicate their needs or as a symptom of distress
+Behaviours that care staff may find challenging are usually due to inability of people to communicate their needs or as a symptom of distress.
+See Supporting residents who are showing distressed behaviour.

 People may behave in ways that is difficult to manage such as walking with purpose (wandering).
 Behaviour is a form of communication, often driven by need.
 Someone could be hungry, in pain or constipated, they might be scared or bored.
 Ask someone walking if there is something that they need, try activities with them and, if possible, go for a walk with them.
-Suggestions on supporting people with dementia who walk with purpose.